nodejs/node/doc/api/fs.md

 Any specified file descriptor has to have been opened for appending.

 _Note: If a file descriptor is specified as the `file`, it will not be closed automatically.
-If a filename is specified as the `file`, internally opened file descriptor will be closed automatically._
+If a filename is specified as the `file`, the internally opened file descriptor will be closed automatically._

 ## fs.appendFileSync(file, data[, options])